Connected Resources

 male teacher and male student sitting at small table across from each other and student looks receptive because educator has planned the connected conversation

-Connected Conversation Planning Guide
+Conversation Planning Guide with Students

 When you are preparing for a more challenging conversation, a bit of planning can make all of the difference.
 Make sure you are ready by taking a few minutes to complete the Connected Conversation Planning Guide before your conversation.